ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-n`, `--name`</dt>
-<dd>☞☞☞☞ MISSING DOC DESCRIPTION ☜☜☜☜ This value is required.
+<dd>The name of the Git repository access secret.
+This value is required.
 </dd>
 <dt>`-f`, `--force`</dt>
-<dd>☞☞☞☞ MISSING DOC DESCRIPTION ☜☜☜☜ This value is optional.
+<dd>Force deletion without confirmation.
+This value is optional.
 The default value is <code>false</code>.
 </dd>
 </dl>